CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Preprocessors/NoWarnPreprocessor.md

 ## Call

-You call the debug Preprocessor by adding `#nowarn` to your script file.
+You call the no warn Preprocessor by adding `#nowarn` to your script file.

 ## What it does